User Community Service Desk Downloads

 validate plan

-We are writing the data to a new table in ONE Data, using the ONE Data writer step.
+• To export to ONE Data, use the ONE Data writer step.
 It is configured as follows:

 Write new table

-If a catalog item with this name already exists, and you have sufficient permissions, the existing table is overridden by the outputs of the plan.
+If a catalog item with this name already exists, and you have sufficient permissions, the existing table is overwritten by the outputs of the plan.

 Select existing table